ardra-ashok/coding_assessment/readme.md

 The changed objects, the changed objects only get updated on the REAL DoM. the process is known as reconcilation

-## SDLC
+## SDLC -
-planning, analysis, design, development, testing, implementation, and maintenance.
+Software development life cycle is an end to end process that defines the flow of the development of a project from requirement stage to support stage.
+Different stages in SDLC are requirement analysis,planning, design, development, testing, deployment and maintenance.

 ## Database
 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.